Annibor/financial-freedom-calc/README.md

 - **Testing in  CI Python Linter**: I have learned to use Python Linter as a toll to help catch potential issues early on in the development process as well as in the end of the process.

-- **Problem-solving**: This project ahve definitly tested my  problem-solving skills and resilience.
-Overcoming hurdles and debugging issues strengthened my ability ti troubleshoot and find effective solutions.
+- **Problem-solving**: This project have definitly tested my problem-solving skills.
+Overcoming problems and debugging issues strengthened my ability to troubleshoot and find effective solutions for the project.

-- **Flowchart**: I have leaned how to make flowcharts to follow theroughout the development process for project.
+- **Flowchart**: I have leaned how to make flowcharts to follow throughout the development process for the project.

-- I thnink all the things I have learned during this process will hwlp mw become a better develeoper as well as a better version of me.
+- I think all the things I have learned during this process will hwlp mw become a better develeoper as well as a better version of me.